sike25/unireps.github.io/_posts/2025-09-29-mlir-arx-accelerator-aware-mlir-to-risc-v-compilation-integrated-with-an-eda-flow.md

 **TLDR**

-Deploying AI models on heterogeneous RISC-V systems requires not only partitioning computation between CPU and accelerator, but also identifying which operations to accelerate when hardware capabilities evolve.
-We present `mlir-arx`, a profile-guided compiler built on MLIR that introduces an `arx` dialect to encode accelerator constraints, inserts lightweight profiling operations via dedicated passes, and applies a two-stage (analytic + profile-guided) cost model to form maximal offload regions under resource and dependency limits.
-Early evaluation on a small MNIST CNN with a configurable VTA accelerator on a Genesis FPGA prototype demonstrates that the compile--measure loop identifies profitable regions and achieves significant end-to-end speedups over the CPU-only baseline.
+Heterogeneous RISC-V systems challenge us to keep model representations coherent while deciding what to accelerate as hardware evolves. `mlir-arx` treats MLIR as a unifying representation layer: we introduce an `arx` dialect that encodes accelerator capabilities, inject lightweight profiling ops, and use a two-stage (analytic + profile-guided) cost model to form maximal offload regions under resource and dependency constraints.
+By aligning model computations across CPU and accelerators in a single IR space, our compile–-measure loop reliably selects profitable regions and delivers substantial end-to-end speedups on a MNIST CNN with a configurable VTA overlay on a Genesis FPGA prototype.

 Availability.
 Source code and artifacts are available at: [Repository in Our Gitlab](https://gitlab.com/ones-ai/mlir-arx)